danielpaulus/quicktime_video_hack/README.md

   --udid=<udid>   UDID of the device.
 If not specified, the first found device will be used automatically.

 The commands work as following:
         devices         lists iOS devices attached to this host and tells you if video streaming was activated for them activate        enables the video streaming config for the device specified by --udid record          will start video&audio recording.
 Video will be saved in a raw h264 file playable by VLC.
                      Audio will be saved in a uncompressed wav file.
 Run like: "qvh record /home/yourname/out.h264 /home/yourname/out.wav"

-	gstreamer   qvh will open a new window and push AV data to gstreamer.
+        gstreamer   If no additional param is provided, qvh will open a new window and push AV data to gstreamer.
+                                If "qvh gstreamer --examples" is provided, qvh will print some common gstreamer pipeline examples.
+                                If --pipeline is provided, qvh will use the provided gstreamer pipeline instead of displaying audio and video in a window.
 ```

 ## 3. Technical Docs/ Roll your own implementation